parvpatodia/smartspace_memory_agent/README.md

 Phase 3: Enterprise Features

 Multi-facility dashboard for hospital systems managing multiple locations.
 Role-based access control.
 Automated compliance reporting.
-Mobile application for on-the-go equipment lookup.
+Mobile application for on the go equipment lookup.
 API marketplace for third-party integrations.

 Phase 4: Commercialization

 Pilot program with 3-5 hospital systems to validate value.
 ROI calculator showing cost savings.
-White-label solution for healthcare vendors.
+White label solution for healthcare vendors.
 Edge deployment option for facilities with privacy requirements.
 Fundraising for scaling operations.

 Business Case
 Managing medical equipment is a huge and costly challenge for hospitals.
 In the U.S. alone, hospitals spend $50 billion every year just on equipment management.
 When equipment sits unused or can’t be found, each idle unit can cost a hospital $2,000 a month.
 Staff often waste hours tracking down devices, and compliance teams find audits stressful and time-consuming.